Nnanyielugo/d3-task/README.md

 Here I took the liberty of implntinng two types of interactions which can be selected bby using the dropdown on the right.
 1. Tooltip and animated gradient line.
 The chart line is drawn via an animation whenever the create function is triggered either onn page load or via the `useEffect` hook as a result of page updates.
 Data along hovered points are viewed via a tooltip that follows mouse movement and a small circle that shows exact `x` `y` intersection.
 2. Selectable date.
 Select time horizon and the chart will zoom in.
+3. Download chart.
+Click the download button on the App bar, and the chart will be downloaded as pdf the way it appears on the screen.

+#### Misc:
+Used this as an opportunity to finally learn d3 so, thank you.